 The end of lease inspection is the most consequential inspection for both parties.
 Its outcome determines whether the tenant's bond is returned in full, partially, or claimed by the landlord.

-What is an End-of-Lease Inspection?
 This final inspection determines if the property meets lease requirements before returning the bond.
 A condition report is used to compare the property's condition at the start and end of the tenancy.
 Where damage or disputed defects are involved, an independent property inspection report can provide clearer evidence for landlords, tenants, and property managers.

 2. Differentiating Normal Wear and Tear vs. Damage